AhmedTremo/GUCParking/README.md

 ## Dependencies

 ### Node
-1. Express.js is a modular web framework for Node.js.
+1. Express.js: is a modular web framework for Node.js.
-2. Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.
+2. Mongoose: is an Object Data Modeling (ODM) library for MongoDB and Node. js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
 3. Body-Parser:  allows express to read the body and then parse that into a Json object that we can understand.

 ### Android